microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solution-02.md

                     - iterate over list of tables
                     - Execute Pipeline task to execute pipeline create above (Note: you will need to pass in table name as parameter)

+### ARM Templates

+These templates can be used to deploy resources required to complete this solution.

 **NOTE:** ARM templates are provided in the Solutions folder for Challenge 2.
 These templates will build out recommended ADF pipelines

+Basic -- Folder contains ARM Template for all objects included in Azure Data Factory including pipelines for one pipeline only.
+Success Criteria for Challenge 2
+Advanced -- Folder contains ARM Template for all object included in Azure Data Factory including pipeline to load all tables.
+Solution for Additional Challenge